-On the Advanced tab, click on Edit button to enter the following:
+On the Advanced tab, enter the following:

-- Interworking Profile: SP3 (Refer to Section 7.2.2). - Signaling Manipulation Script: SP3 (Refer to Section 7.2.3). - Click Finish button.
+- Interworking Profile: Select SP4 (Refer to Section 7.2.2). - Click Finish (not shown).

-Figure 79 - MTS - Advanced Server Configuration
+Figure 77 - MTS Allstream - Advanced Server Configuration

 7.2.6.
 Configure Routing - Avaya Site

 Routing Profiles define a specific set of packet routing criteria that are used in conjunction with other types of domain policies to identify a particular call flow and thereby ascertain which security features will be applied to those packets.
 Parameters defined by Routing Profiles include packet transport settings, name server addresses and resolution methods, next hop routing information, and packet transport types.